Papers and ongoing investigations

 Fixing Performance Bugs Through LLM Explanations

-• Curated dataset of 490 performance bugs across 17 Defects4J projects, 5-category taxonomy (algorithmic, memory, CPU, redundant, I/O).
+• Curated dataset of 490 performance bugs across 17 Defects4J projects, with a 5-category taxonomy (algorithmic, memory, CPU, redundant, I/O).

 • Fine-tuned GPT-4o-mini to produce explanations alongside predictions.
 Detection accuracy 67.3% → 83.7%, F1 64.6% → 82.3%.